mozilla/data-docs/concepts/reporting_a_problem.md

 ### Problems with the data

-There are bugzilla components for several of core [datasets](datasets/README.adoc) described in this documentation, so if possible, please use a specific component.
+There are bugzilla components for several of core datasets. described in this documentation, so if possible, please use a specific component.

 If there is a problem with a dataset that does not have its own component, please